GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/customizing-content-for-different-users/en.md

 Now we have two operations that may be executed, however we can provide only one `?operationName=...` when executing the query.

-Then, we add operation `ExecuteAll` that depends on both `RetrieveContentForAdminUser` and `RetrieveContentForNonAdminUser`, and add the simple field `id` just to fetch something with it:
+Then, we add operation `ExecuteAll` that depends on both `RetrieveContentForAdminUser` and `RetrieveContentForNonAdminUser`, containing the simple field `id` (because we must query something in the operation):

 ```graphql
 query ExecuteAll